ZhaoYouYa/mylog/codestyle.md

 1. `class name` The first letter is capitalized.
 Using CamelCase. the namespace name is the same style.
 2. `variable member` the first word is `_`, The interval in words is also `_`, don't use uppercase. if the variable is a group type, use like `_s_name`.
 3. `function member`.
-Using CamelCase. the first letter is not capitalized(if you can do it). even if in C#.
+Using CamelCase. the first letter is not capitalized, but in C#, the first letter can be capitalized.

 for example: